FOSSEE/st-scripts/getting-started-with-lists/script.rst

    nonempty.append(6)
    nonempty

+Following are  exercises that you must do.

+%% %% What is the syntax to get the element 'and' in the list,listinlist ?

+%% %% How would you get 'and' using negative indices?

+Please, pause the video here.
+Do the exercise and then continue.

+The solution is on your screen

 As we can see non empty appends 'onemore' and 6 at the end.

 Using len function we can check the number of elements in the list